 Tax Increment Financing (TIF) is a development tool local governments can utilize to make public improvements and attract new development to an area.
 TIF Districts offer the opportunity for municipalities to attract private development and new businesses to areas that have not experienced the level of growth or development expected by the municipality while utilizing local resources that do not depend upon an increase in taxes or the reduction of other services.
 This investment, both public and private, means more revenue to help a community meet its other needs.

-The Village of Cary has established two TIF Districts: The Cary Route 14 TIF (TIF #1), established in May 1997 and dissolved in 2022, and The Cary Station TIF (TIF #2), established in September 2006.
-The Village of Cary currently is reviewing the potential implementation of a new third TIF District: The Central Cary TIF (TIF #3).
+The Village of Cary has established TIF Districts: The Cary Route 14 TIF (TIF #1), established in May 1997 and dissolved in 2022.
+The Cary Station TIF (TIF #2), established in September 2006 and The Central Cary TIF (TIF #3) established in 2023.

 What is Tax Increment Financing (TIF)?

 When a TIF redevelopment project area is created, the value of the property in the area is established as the “base” amount.
 The property taxes paid on this base amount continue to go to the various taxing bodies as they always had as if the TIF District did not exist.
 The amount of revenue to the existing taxing bodies would only decline if the base declines or the tax rate goes down.
 It is the growth of the value of the property over the base that generates the tax increment.
 This increment is collected into a Special Tax Increment Allocation Fund for the use by the municipality to make additional investments in the TIF project area.
 This reinvestment generates additional growth in property value, which results in even more revenue growth for reinvestment.